watterott/RPi-Display/docu/FAQ.md

     ```

-## How are the tactile switches connected on the RPi-Display for Raspberry Pi Model B+?
+## How are the tactile switches connected on the RPi-Display B+?
 * **Connection**
     ```
     SW1 -> GPIO17